hhphu/aws-design-for-performance-scalability/README.md

 # Udacity Project - Design for Performance and Scalability

 This is one of the project in Udacity AWS Cloud Architect Nanodegree.
+Resources and instructions can be found [here](https://github.com/udacity/cd0345-design-for-performance-and-scalability).

 ## Project Overview